 Recreate the above idea as a scrapbook!
 Put together a decorative book full of you and your partner’s favorite things using photos, images, stickers, and written messages.
 Dedicate each page to a particular hobby or activity, such as your favorite vacation trip or music.
 Reserve the last page for the written proposal or the engagement ring taped to the page.

 Does your partner enjoy using felt letter boards?
 Rearrange the letters on it one day with a funny or romantic message hinting at your proposal.

 Is your partner a bookworm?
 Sneak in this creative bookmark proposal in the book they’re currently reading.
 Your partner will never suspect it!

-Pets are family too!
-Try these cute proposal ideas that incorporate your furry friends.
+Pets are family, too!
+Try these cute proposal ideas that involve your furry friends.

 Hang an adorable proposal sign around your dog’s collar before your partner takes them out for a walk.

 Create a thoughtful card with a hand-written message of your proposal.
 You can decorate the card with your cat or dog’s paw prints.
 You can use water-based, non-toxic paint that is pet-friendly, as well as non-toxic ink pads.